ovidiucp/TinyWebServer/examples/FileUpload/README.txt

 curl -0 -T $file http://$ARDUINO/upload/

+*Note that since the handler in the 'FileUpload.ino' looks like this:

+{"/upload/" "*", TinyWebServer::PUT, &TinyWebPutHandler::put_handler }

+you must ensure that the path '/upload/' is in your submitted URL

 If you're a Windows developer, I'd appreciate if you could write a small batch file that does the equivalent of update.sh.